jentery/dh150/index.md

 Emil Ferris, *My Favorite Thing Is Monsters* (coming soon) (2017; selections)

-Note that the 29th is the last day for withdrawing from full year and second term courses without penalty of failure.
+Note that the 29th is the last day to withdraw from the course without penalty of failure.

 ### R 2 March